-Family physicians need to know how to identify and address social determinants of health to improve health outcomes for patients and populations.
+You need to know how to identify and address social determinants of health to improve health outcomes for your patients and vulnerable populations in your community.

-The results of an AAFP member survey indicate that while 85% of surveyed physicians state they believe social needs are directly related to worse health, 80% are not confident in their capacity to address their patients' social needs.
-In response to this need and a 2016 AAFP Congress of Delegates resolution, the AAFP formed the Center for Diversity and Health Equity to address social determinants of health with The EveryONE Project.
+The results of an AAFP member survey indicate that while 85% of surveyed physicians believe social needs are directly related to poor health, 80% are not confident in their ability to address their patients' social needs.
+In response to this need and a AAFP Congress of Delegates resolution, the AAFP formed the Center for Diversity and Health Equity to address social determinants of health with The EveryONE Project.

 The EveryONE Project aims to address social determinants of health by: